contentful/extensions/samples/alloy-editor/README.md

 * Run `make update-force` to update the extension using the built version as a source, hosted on Contentful

 If you need to go back to the locally hosted version, you must run `make update-local`.

-In such case, the [same constraints](../README.md) relative to loading unsafe scripts apply.
+The [same constraints](../README.md#debugging-on-your-local-environment) apply to loading unsafe scripts.

 Learn more about Alloy editor:
 [alloy]: http://alloyeditor.com/